Bittopia/emergency-rescue/rescue2020.md

 - I believe the international borders will come to close on a global scale.
 Place yourself where you need to be for some time.
 You may even be requested to return to your home country if travelling as a tourist.
 Whether you follow that request or not is your decision.

 - Please do not let fear take over you.
-You may come to see ane experience some terrible things moving forward.
-Try and not follow the herd.
+You may come to see and experience some terrible things moving forward.
+No one but you can help you decide what to do.
+Be vigilant, try and not follow the herd.
+Think for yourself.

 ---